Contrasting Features of Parton Energy Loss in Heavy-ion Collisions at RHIC and the LHC

 \begin{description} \item[keywords] heavy-ion collision; nuclear modification factor; parton energy loss \end{description}

 Color opacity stands as a fundamental trait of the hot and dense medium created in heavy-ion collisions at the BNL Relativistic Heavy Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC).
 As energetic quarks and gluons traverse the medium, they shed energy through elastic scattering~\cite{PhysRevC.71.034907,PhysRevC.71.064904,PhysRevC.72.014905,PhysRevC.75.044906} and radiation of soft gluons~\cite{Dokshitzer:2001zm,ADIL200452,VITEV200638}.
 In the scenario of an infinitely-high-momentum parton or an infinitely massive scattering center, energy loss would predominantly occur through radiative processes.
 Conversely, in the opposite scenario, collisional energy loss would become the dominant factor.
 Prior empirical examinations of final-state leading particle spectra and the pertinent nuclear effects, using RHIC data, have revealed the proportionality between parton energy loss ($\Delta p_{T}$) and the magnitude of transverse momentum ($p_{T}$)~\cite{WangHuang:2008,PHENIX_WhitePaper,PHENIX_SLoss}.
-Although most theoretical energy loss calculations at RHIC are framed through the lens of radiative energy loss \cite{GLV1,Sadofyev_2021}, a proportional relationship between parton energy loss and transverse momentum tends to correspond better with a ``classical mechanics" understanding of elastic scattering and collisional energy loss.
+Although most theoretical energy loss calculations at RHIC are framed through the lens of radiative energy loss \cite{GLV1,Sadofyev_2021}, a proportional relationship between parton energy loss and transverse momentum tends to correspond better with a ``classical mechanics" understanding of elastic scattering and collisional energy loss, where higher-momentum bodies tend to lose proportionally more energy in collisions.
+Previous theoretical predictions additionally seem to show a linear dependence of the energy loss on the energy magnitude for heavy quarks, which would align with a similar dependence on $p_{T}$~\cite{mustafacollisional}.